-Principal risks Nature of risk Risk status Mitigating actions Customer base is not large enough to support transformation of the business The Group may be unable to generate sufficient new customers for its cutting services which would justify its continued operation and 0 We are capable of cutting a variety of materials and are targeting a range of customers across different industries. or the business its going concern status.
-In relation to the going concern status we have sufficient liquidity for the foreseeable future and for at least twelve months from the signing of the accounts.
+Principal risks Nature of risk Risk status Mitigating actions Transformation of the business in Germany The Group may be unable to generate sufficient new customers and develop a profitable business for its cutting services. • We are capable of cutting a variety of materials and are targeting a range of customers across different industries.
+In relation to the going concern status we have sufficient liquidity for the foreseeable future and for at least twelve months following the signing of the accounts.
+Impact of coronavirus on operations The Group may be affected if coronavirus negatively impacts the high technology ceramics and optics industries in Germany which is 0 We are capable of cutting a variety of materials and are targeting a range of customers across different industries. a key sector for our cutting services.
+This may reduce demand from our existing customers and impede our ability to develop new customers.
+The German Government has introduced measures to compensate companies where workers are placed on reduced Our German operations may be negatively affected if the coronavirus means employees are required to remain at home for an extended period. working hours as a result of the coronavirus.
 Foreign exchange exposure Sales are invoiced in Euros.
-Operational costs are primarily in Euros and so changes in exchange rates would have minimal impact on the Group's income statement.
-C Prices for our cutting service are negotiated with customers on a regular basis giving us the opportunity to mitigate the modest impact of exchange rates.
-Risk status No change in risk level Decrease e in risk level Decreas e in fisk level No change in risk tevet Decreas e in fisk level No change in risk tevet Decreas e in fisk level No change in risk tevet Decreas e minsk tevet Decreas
+Operational costs are primarily in Euros and so changes in exchange rates would have minimal impact on the Group's income statement. • Prices for our cutting service are negotiated with customers on a regular basis, giving us the opportunity to mitigate the modest impact of exchange rates.
+Risk status impact of exchange rates.
+Increase in risk l level No change in risk level Decr ease in risk level